-‘I dwell in Possibility’ by Emily Dickinson is a short poem that explores themes of writing, specifically poetic writing, Throughout this poem Dickinson makes use of her characteristic dashes and sporadic capitalization of letters.
+Throughout this ‘I dwell in Possibility,’ the poet makes use of her characteristic dashes and sporadic capitalization of letters.
 Scholars are divided over what this intermittent punctuation could mean.

 Explore I dwell in Possibility